MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with information on how to deploy Office 365 ProPlus with System Center 2012 R2 Configuration Manager."
+description: "Provides Office admins with information on how to Deploy Microsoft 365 Apps with System Center 2012 R2 Configuration Manager."
 ---

-# Deploy Office 365 ProPlus with System Center 2012 R2 Configuration Manager
+# Deploy Microsoft 365 Apps with System Center 2012 R2 Configuration Manager

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).